jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 This approach of modeling variables, both the priors & posteriors, as distributions have not been heavily explored & implemented back then due to high computational demands.
 However, our accelerating technological advancement has allowed Bayesians to pave themselves a vital role for data modelling approaches in modern days, especially in building neural network models.

 Without having to shed light much on the mathematical details of such simple, yet powerful, concept, below are links explaining the meaning & power of Bayesian approach on modelling time-series data.

-I **highly encourage** checking them out even if you already know the formula, since it is not about just know
+I **highly encourage** checking them out even if you already know the formula, since it is not about just knowing how to use it, but when & why we are using it in this context:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYxMzM5ODMzM119
+eyJoaXN0b3J5IjpbLTExMzU3MjA1NDBdfQ==
 -->